PatrickG0308/design/README.md

 ## Deployment

-> To deploy the project I followed these steps starting from the main project repository [here](https://patrickg0308.github.io/design/).
+> To deploy the project I followed these steps starting from the main project repository [here](https://github.com/PatrickG0308/design).

 1. Clicked on `Settings` on the navigation menu in the repository
-2. I then selected the `Pages` menu on the side bar.
+2. I then selected the `Pages` menu on the side bar under the header `Code and automation`.
+3. Under the `Build and deployment` section under the header `Source`, I selected `Deploy from a branch`.
-3. In the first dropdown menu labeled `Source` I selected the branch of the name `main` from the dropdown.
+4. Under the next header `Branch` from the first dropdown menu I selected `main`, on the second dropdown menu I selected `root`.
-4. In the next dropdown labeled `/root` I left as the default option.
-5. Selected Save
+5. Selected `save`

+Within a few minutes I was alerted that the site was now live.

 <a name="credits"></a>